About Me

 My research focuses on:

-• The impact of global talent flows on innovation and labor‑market outcomes.
+- The impact of global talent flows on entrepreneurship, innovation and labor-market outcomes.

-At HBS, I have led projects on the spillover effects of high‑skilled immigration, peer and network effects in hiring, non‑pecuniary returns to entrepreneurship, and private‑equity fund behavior.
+Before Wharton, I was a Predoctoral Fellow in the Entrepreneurial Management and Finance unit at Harvard Business School (HBS) At HBS, I led projects on the spillover effects of high-skilled immigration, peer and network effects in hiring, non-pecuniary returns to entrepreneurship, and private-equity fund behavior.

-Before HBS, I completed dual MS degrees in Technology Innovation Management and Public Policy at Carnegie Mellon University, and earned my Bachelors in Electrical and Electronics Engineering from Guru Gobind Singh Indraprastha University (GGSIPU).
+Prior to that, I completed dual MS degrees in Technology Innovation Management and Public Policy at Carnegie Mellon University (CMU), and earned my Bachelors in Electrical and Electronics Engineering from Guru Gobind Singh Indraprastha University (GGSIPU).

-Outside work, I’m an astrophotographer and a high‑altitude trekker.
-I enjoy tennis, strategy games, and skydiving.
-I’m also looking forward to earning my Private Pilot License (PPL) over the next few years.
+Outside work, I’m an astrophotographer and a high-altitude trekker.
+I enjoy tennis, strategy games, and skydiving, and I’m currently training toward earning my Private Pilot License (PPL).

 Always happy to connect—drop me a line via email or DM on Twitter/LinkedIn!